“An elegant and romantic haven, set in fragrant gardens just a 10-minute walk from central Luang Prabang”

 - The hotel sits just outside the protected zone, so is allowed 2 swimming pools - a rarity in Luang Prabang

-- Rates don't include 20% tax, and meals and spa treatments are expensive
+- Rates don't include 20% tax, and spa treatments are expensive

 - The restaurant lacks atmosphere in the evening as most people eat out in Luang Prabang, though the food here is good